 - Bibliography & Links: Sources of information for further research.

 - Diagrams: Infographics and dimensions to reveal the quantitative qualities of the grid.

 About the Editor

 My name is Paul Knight.
-I am a certified city planner (AICP) and intern architect at Historical Concepts, an architecture and planning firm in Atlanta, Georgia.
+I am a certified city planner (AICP) and an architectural and urban designer at Historical Concepts, an architecture and planning firm in Atlanta, Georgia.
 Since 2006, I have worked on a variety of land planning and custom residential projects throughout the United States serving both municipal and private clients.